KaliLab/optimizer/doc/install.rst

 branch on github.

-Get a read only copy of libNeuroML
+Get a read only copy of optimizer
 ----------------------------------

 Install `git`_ and type: